 Interested in working at Union College?

-Union College offers an exceptional employee culture and an outstanding benefits package that includes medical, dental, and vision insurance, life and disability coverage, a generous 11% retirement plan contribution and tuition remission.
+Union College offers an exceptional employee culture and an outstanding benefits package that includes medical, dental, and vision insurance, life and disability coverage, a 403(b) retirement plan and tuition remission.

 All new hires of Union College are subject to a thorough education, work experience, and criminal history background check.